Randy Arozarena Player Props: Rays vs. White Sox

-On Saturday, Randy Arozarena (coming off going 1-for-3) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 4:05 PM ET.
+After hitting .341 with three home runs, two walks and 11 RBI in his past 10 games, Randy Arozarena and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.

-In his most recent game he had a one-hit showing (1-for-3) against the White Sox.
+He collected four RBI (going 3-for-5 with a home run) in his most recent game against the White Sox.

 Randy Arozarena Game Info & Props vs. the White Sox